Top of page

 Sit in on a resume workshop in Reynolda 230 at 4 p.m. to polish your resume.
 Register on Handshake.

 First year isn’t just about finding your classes—it’s about setting the stage for the rest of your life.
-Here’s the deal: a lot of the top financial services companies start recruiting as early as sophomore year (for an internship after your junior year), so you don’t want to get caught sleeping.
+Here’s the deal: a lot of the top financial services companies (both accounting & finance) start recruiting as early as sophomore year (for an internship after your junior year), so you don’t want to get caught sleeping.

 Action Items

-For additional information and resources, visit the Finance Industry Insights page and check out the Junior Roadmap.
+For additional information and resources, visit the Accounting Industry Insights page or Finance Industry Insights page & Junior Roadmap.

 This is the culmination of all your work.
 If you have an offer, great!
 If not, full-time recruiting is happening now.
 Seniors must actively leverage their network and refine their professional toolkit to transition confidently into the workforce.

-For additional information and resources, visit the Finance Industry Insights page and check out the Senior Roadmap.
+For additional information and resources, visit the Accounting Industry Insights page or Finance Industry Insights page & Senior Roadmap.